Canada-Sudan relations

 Trade relations

-Canada does not currently have trade agreements in place with Sudan and has previously had a modest trade relationship, with total two-way merchandise trade reaching $34.5 million in 2022, consisting of $34 million in exports from Canada and $379,500 in imports from Sudan.
+Canada does not currently have trade agreements in place with Sudan and has previously had a modest trade relationship, with total two-way merchandise trade reaching $72.3 million in 2023, consisting of $72.0 million in exports from Canada (mostly wheat) and $0.3 million in imports from Sudan.

 Canada implements sanctions imposed by the United Nations Security Council with respect to Sudan.
-Subject to certain exceptions, the measures implemented in the Regulations Implementing the United Nations Resolutions on Sudan include an arms embargo against Sudan, as well as an asset freeze and travel ban against designated persons.
+Subject to certain exceptions, the measures implemented under the Regulations Implementing the United Nations Resolutions on Sudan include an arms embargo against Sudan, as well as an asset freeze and travel ban against designated persons (individuals and entities).
 Canadian companies active in or interested in doing business in Sudan must ensure they act in accordance with these regulations.

 Related links